bogdanterzea/Learning/README.md

 # Learning
-In this repository i'll upload the programming articles that I read with a summary to them.
+In this repository I'll upload the programming articles that I read with a summary to them.